tengcomplex/rssamantha/readme.txt

 Version: 0.805
 Release: soon
 ------------------
-- Bugfix: HTTP POST header read content.
+- Bugfix: HTTP POST header read content now working if Content-Length is not sent as last attribute.

 -------------------
 Version: 0.804